CVPR2023-3D-Occupancy-Prediction/CVPR2023-3D-Occupancy-Prediction/README.md

 <img src="./figs/mask.jpg">
 </div>
 <div id="top" align="center">
 Figure 1.
-Mask in LiDAR and camera view.
+Semantic labels (left), visibility masks in the LiDAR (middle) and the camera (right) view.
 Grey voxels are unobserved in LiDAR view and white voxels are observed in the accumulative LiDAR view but unobserved in the current camera view.
 </div>

 ### Basic Information